 With your kids, look up the phenomenon of the Los Pinguinos National Monument.
 What brings the penguins to Magdalena Island?

-And do you have any clothing from Patagonia? : )
+And check your closets - do you have any clothing from Patagonia? : )

 Next month we will find out the next country the Eggs will visit on their study abroad adventure!

 I hope you enjoyed the Chilean adventure with the Huevos!
 Adios!

 Wishing you all GOOD things,